-Lastly, we offer Terrapin Excluder Devices made specifically for crab traps to the public at no cost.
+Lastly, we offer Terrapin Excluder Devices made for crab traps to the public at no cost.

 Marine Mammal Stranding Network

 Many marine mammals live off of the coast of Georgia but the most common is the bottlenose dolphin (Tursiops truncates).
 The West Indian manatee (Trichechus manatus) and North Atlantic right whale (Eubalaena glacialis) are also seasonally in the area.

 The Tybee Island Marine Science Center is a member of the national Marine Mammal Stranding Network.
-We respond to stranded marine mammals, both dead and alive, under the direction of Georgia Department of Natural Resources (GADNR).
+We respond to stranded marine mammals, both dead and alive, under the direction of the Georgia Department of Natural Resources (GADNR).

 When responding to a deceased animal, staff will retrieve the animal and either secure it for GADNR pick up or take tissue and teeth samples along with photographs and physiological data, which is then sent to GADNR.
 When responding to a live stranding, staff will confirm the animal’s location and inform GADNR of the situation.
 We will then stay with the animal until GADNR staff arrives.
 We haven’t yet had a live stranding that needed to be retrieved; thus far our only live stranding has been a manatee stuck in a tide pool, which we simply waited out with the animal.

 Birds along the Georgia coast encounter many threats to their survival including human-caused ones like cars, domestic predators (dogs and cats), fishing line, and trash.

 Island visitors frequently come across sick, injured, or nestling/fledgling birds.
 The Tybee Island Science Center receives or retrieves these birds and then transports them to a local vet or rehabilitation center for care.
 Science center staff encourages people to attempt to re-nest young birds that may have fallen from their nest.
 Adults will often find the baby even if it is not in the exact same spot as the original nest and the young are better off with their parents than at a rehabilitation center.

 Tybee Sea Turtle Project